meqaio/swagger_meqa/docs/execution-plan.md

     * `<meqa enum:v1,v2,v3>` - note that the swagger.json already has a type for the field.
     * `<meqa range:10,20>` - integer range between 10 and 20.
     * `<meqa range:1.1,102.0>` - float range, again the field has a type in swagger.json

+### Test Scenarios

+* Opitonal parameters - for APIs that has optional parameters, or objects in parameters that have optional fields, we should vary having and not having the optional stuff.
+* We need to support having global parameters.
+This is useful for
+    * api_key
+    * things created outside of the scope of the test (e.g. account-name)
+* It's not just about covering all the test scenarios.
+The user should be able to make sense of the test scenarios, be able to search for them, and modify them if needed.
+* Process results - it's a common pattern that the real result (object or array) is embedded inside a result object, e.g. {status: success, page: 1, data: [...]}.
+We need to handle this.
+* Sometimes the REST API only exposes part of the functionalities.
+For instance, the bitbucket REST API doesn't allow user to create commits.
+Commits can only be done through a git client.
+To fully test this:
+    * The tester needs to use external tools to create some data.
+    * The REST api can be used to look at the data created by the external tools (e.g. list all the commits).
+    * The result from the above can be used to further popualte the parameters for other tests (e.g. get a specific commit)
+    * This means that we can't assert that the data coming from the server exactly matches the client state.
+We should allow the server to return more.
+    * When there is pagination, we should also expect the server to return less.
+* Incomplete swagger.json - this causes a lot of trouble.
+Static parsing is not possible.
+Dynamic testing is possible, but it basically requires us to say that the behavior of the server makes sense.
+This is difficult.
+Punt for now.
+We can raise an error instead to let the user know.

+### NLP

+* Look around
+    * Sometimes the comment in one path is not sufficient to determine the meaning of an argument.
+    * The same argument name can show up in many places.
+    * Other places may have comment that pinpoints the meaning of the argument.
+    * We should apply what we figured out to all the places.
+* Association
+    * The parameters required has strong relationship to the data returned.
+For instance, when there is an argument called id, and the call returns an User object, most likely the id is for the user.
+    * The first step is to create a tool, which will scan a document and apply the same meqa tag to all the variables that's named the same.
+    * This can also be done in mqgo.
+We just need to create a hash table of variable_name->meqa_tag mapping.